labour law

 Codes On Wages, 2019

-The Code on Wages got passed in the year 2019.
+The Code on Wages was passed in the year 2019.
 Its main aim was to amend and make the previous laws related to wages stronger.
-It replaced the laws like the Minimum Wages Act, 1948, the Equal Remuneration Act, 1976, the Payment of Wages Act, 1936 and the Payment of Bonus Act, 1965.
+It replaced laws like the Minimum Wages Act of 1948, the Equal Remuneration Act of 1976, the Payment of Wages Act of 1936 and the Payment of Bonus Act of 1965.

 • The State government usually fixes minimum wages above the binding floor price, rather than fixing a binding floor wage, the Government should fix a binding minimum wage rate so that there is no dual wage rate.

 • The Code states any dispute arising will be looked over by a Gazetted Officer.
-The concern was how would an officer who has not much legal knowledge will get to hear complicated questions of law.
+The concern was how an officer who does not have much legal knowledge would get to hear complicated questions of law.

 • Earlier by the order of a Judicial Magistrate, a person below the rank of secretary was not allowed to impose a penalty.
 This provision violates Article 50 of the Constitution which demands a separation of the judiciary from the executive.